kailash-manasarovar/statement/docs/timeline/2022/october.md

 ## Being sick in the flat

-- When I arrive back from holiday, I noticed horrible brown streaks along the inside of the fridge and I am convinced that there are parasites in the flat and that is what has been making me so sick.
+- When I arrived back from holiday, I noticed horrible brown streaks along the inside of the fridge and I am convinced that there are parasites in the flat and that is what has been making me so sick.
+- Furthermore, I had set a security camera up in the flat to record anything weird for the whole time I was away, which was nearly three months.
+- During that time, an enormous fly started the camera from time to time.
 - I have vomited a lot in the flat.
 - I ask Bea to replace the fridge as it's ancient and I tell her I am sick a lot.
 - She replaces the fridge immediately.

-## Bullying starts
+## Bullying starts quietly

 - People are talking about me negatively at the conservatory; cold looks, weird laughter, a frosty feeling.
-- I hear the word "coffee" a lot and relate it to me complaining that Domingo invited me for coffee and he shouldn't have back in 2014.
+- I hear the word "coffee" a lot and relate it to me complaining that Domingo invited me for coffee back in 2014, and he shouldn't have.
 - I'm having a hard time at work too.
 - I'm stressing unnecessarily.
 - I have a strong sense that something sinister is going on that I'm unaware of.
-I can feel it.
 - There is still no teacher for chamber music.

 ## Patricia "Trish" Penny